DivertiseAsia/NCN/README.md

 auto serial = block_chain.generate_serializer();
 ```
 ## TODO-List <a name="section_todo"></a>
-### Hash <a name="sub_section_hash"></a>
-For now, there is only one hash class based on md5. <br/>
-It will be changed to make this hash class abstract with the possibility for the user to create his own hash class (And to keep some basic hash functions).

 ### Cryptography <a name="sub_section_cryptography"></a>
 For now, there is only one cryptography class based on RSA. <br/>
 It will be changed to make this cryptography class abstract with the possibility for the user to create his own cryptography class (And to keep some basic cryptography functions).